Film Spoilers and

 'Lucinda' Was a Scam Artist (Named Jane) Who Set Up Unsuspecting Victims with Her Violent Boyfriend LaRoche, to Acquire Blackmail Money From Their Adulterous Targets

-Swedish director Mikael Håfström's suspenseful psychological drama-thriller (his first American feature film) was about the effects of a derailing adulterous affair (deceit, blackmail, etc.), similar to the themes of classic noirs Double Indemnity (1944) and The Postman Always Rings Twice (1946), and more recently Fatal Attraction (1987) and Unfaithful (2002).
+Swedish director Mikael Håfström's suspenseful psychological drama-thriller (his first American feature film) was about the effects of a derailing adulterous affair (deceit, blackmail, etc.).
+The crime thriller was similar to the themes of classic noirs Double Indemnity (1944) and The Postman Always Rings Twice (1946), and more recently Fatal Attraction (1987) and Unfaithful (2002).

 The faux-noir began with a short under-the-credits sequence of an unidentified prisoner in his Illinois State Penitentiary cell beginning to write a story into a blue notebook: "The morning it all began, began like any other morning."